kaisenlinux/manpages-dev/category/Monitoring/netperfmeter.md

      -sctp   Establish a new SCTP association.
 The streams of this association must be specified by one or more FLOWSPEC specifications as following parameters.

      -tcp    Establish a new TCP or MPTCP connection.
 The flow of this connection must be specified by a FLOWSPEC specification as following parameter.
-MPTCP sup‐ port in NetPerfMeter is realized as additional "MPTCP" socket (i.e. another TCP socket, but bound to another port number and with CMT enabled).
-That is, for MPTCP usage, it must contain the option cmt=mptcp (see below) to usage the MPTCP socket instead of the TCP socket.
+MPTCP support in NetPerfMeter is real‐ ized as additional "MPTCP" socket (i.e. another TCP socket, but bound to another port number and with CMT enabled).
+That is, for MPTCP usage, it must contain the option cmt=mptcp
+             (see below) to usage the MPTCP socket instead of the TCP socket.

      -udp    Establish a new UDP connection.
 The flow of this connection must be specified by a FLOWSPEC specification as following parameter.

      -dccp   Establish a new DCCP connection.
 The flow of this connection must be specified by a FLOWSPEC specification as following parameter.
-Note, that DCCP is not available on all platforms yet.
+Note, that DCCP is not available on all plat‐ forms yet.
 Currently, only Linux provides DCCP in its official kernel.

      FLOWSPEC
              Specifies a new flow.
 The format is: outgoing_frame_rate:outgoing_frame_size:incoming_frame_rate:incoming_frame_size:option:...
-The first four parame‐ ters (outgoing_frame_rate:outgoing_frame_size:incoming_frame_rate:incoming_frame_size:option) may be substituted by the option "default", creating a flow with some more or less useful default parameters.
+The first four parameters (outgo‐ ing_frame_rate:outgoing_frame_size:incoming_frame_rate:incoming_frame_size:option) may be substituted by the option "default", creating a flow with some more or less useful de‐ fault parameters.

              outgoing_frame_rate
                      The frame rate of the outgoing transfer (i.e. active node to passive node).
 If set to const0, the sender will be saturarted, i.e. it will try to send as much as possible.

              outgoing_frame_size
                      The frame size of the outgoing transfer (i.e. active node to passive node).
-If set to const0, there will be *no* data transmission in this di‐ rection.
+If set to const0, there will be *no* data transmission in this direction.

              incoming_frame_rate
                      The frame rate of the incoming transfer (i.e. passive node to active node).
 See outgoing_frame_rate for details.